jaimetcf/face-ai/README.md

 and the code is still very incomplete.
 I'll upload the final code as soon it's ready!

+Nevertheless, you can still run and test the backend part using a tool like [postman](https://www.postman.com/), for example, to send the API calls and receive the responses.
+You can check the calls syntax on the backend main file: webserver.js

 ### How to install the app
 1. Clone the full /jaimetcf/face-ai.git repo